-- Kmode error occurs when your OS suffers a serious blow and is forced to stop completely.
+- The Kmode exception not handled error occurs when your OS suffers a serious blow and is forced to stop completely.

 - This type of error, with all its possible variations, has a few fixes which we list below.

-Because of this particular error, your device restarts repeatedly and in some cases, you are not able to access Windows 10 at all.
+Because of this particular error, your device restarts repeatedly, and, in some cases, you are not able to access Windows at all.
 Therefore, the only solution to fix this problem is to access Safe Mode.